-Even though it is possible to read external files in TEX, extracing information from them is rather difficult.
-Ad-hoc solutions tend to use nested if statements or regular expressions provided by several macro packages.
+Although it is possible to read external files in $T{\rm E}X$, extracting information from them is rather difficult.
+Ad hoc solutions tend to use nested if statements or regular expressions provided by several macro packages.
 However, these quick hacks don't scale well and quickly become unmaintainable.

-LuaTeX comes to the rescue with its embedded LPEG library for Lua.
-LPEG provides a Domain Specific Embedded Language (DSEL) that allows to write grammars in a natural way.
-In this article I will give a quick introducing to Parsing Expression Grammars (PEG) and then show how to write simple parsers in Lua with LPEG.
+LuaT_EX comes to the rescue with its embedded LPEG library for Lua.
+LPEG provides a domainspecific embedded language that allows for writing grammars in a natural way.
+In this article I give a quick introduction to Parsing Expression Grammars (PEG) and then show how to write simple parsers in Lua with LPEG.
 Finally we will build a JSON parser to demonstrate how easy it is to even parse complex data formats.